Running for Dad - Orange Mud, LLC

 Apart from getting a check-up at the doctor, the regimen for a new older runner is basically the same as for everyone else.

 No one should feel the need to run too far or too fast at first.
 Your body and muscles need time to adapt.
 Start with 20-minute run/walks.
 You might try walking for three minutes then running for one and work up to running for three minutes and walking for one minute.
 You’ll eventually be running the whole time with ease.
-There are many plans available online to get you started.
+There are many plans available online to get you started, including those tailored for a run for dad event.

 If you begin to feel overwhelmed, cut back on mileage but increase your cardio training in other ways, such as swimming or cycling.
 You might try weight training as well to compensate for a decline in muscle mass that comes naturally with age.
 Also be sure to warm up properly before every run with a walk to regulate your breathing and then stretch after your run to prevent injury.